Path to Exile card art

 Does casting Path to Exile actually improve your win rate?

-Is Path to Exile legal in Commander?
+Is Path to Exile banned anywhere relevant?